Mimieam/Sublime-Maze/README.md

   Go to `Tool>Command Palette` and select `Maze Game: Start` or use the shortcut `[SHIFT]+[ALT]+[M]`

+## Screenshot
+![alt text][img]

 ## Future Improvement
  - add some coloring
- - add maze generator
+ - add maze generator (done)
  - persistent scoring
+ - timer
+ - things to pick up for extra points
+ - multiplayer race mode... in a long distant future

 ## Acknowledgments